1993 Stanley Cup playoffs: (P1) Pittsburgh Penguins vs. (P3) New York Islanders

 This was the third playoff series between these two teams.
 New York won both previous playoff meetings, including their most recent in the 1982 Patrick Division Semifinals 3–2.

 The Islanders upset the two-time defending Stanley Cup champions.
 David Volek's overtime goal in game seven was the deciding goal as New York rallied from a 3–2 deficit to defeat the Penguins.
 Islanders defenceman Darius Kasparaitis played a large role in his team's win neutralizing Pittsburgh stars Mario Lemieux and Jaromir Jagr with big hits.
 With their upset of Pittsburgh, the Islanders reached the Wales Conference Finals for the first time since 1984.
 The Islanders did not win a playoff series again until 2016.

 Clarence Campbell Conference

 (N3) Toronto Maple Leafs vs. (N4) St. Louis Blues

 This was the fourth playoff series meeting between these two teams.
 St. Louis won two of the previous three meetings.
 Their most recent meeting occurred in the 1990 Norris Division Semifinals, which St. Louis won in five games.

 Toronto defeated St. Louis in seven games to advance to a league semifinal series for the first time since 1978, despite Blues' goaltender Curtis Joseph's best efforts.
 St. Louis was heavily outshot throughout the series including more than 60 shots in game one alone.
-Game 7 of the series was the first Game 7 to be played at Maple Leaf Gardens since game seven of the 1964 Stanley Cup Finals.
+Game 7 of the series was the first Game 7 to be played at Maple Leaf Gardens since game seven of the 1964 Stanley Cup Final.